Twister (1996 film): Theme park attraction

-The film was used as the basis for the attraction Twister...Ride It Out at Universal Studios Florida, which features filmed introductions by Bill Paxton and Helen Hunt.
+Twister was used as the basis for the attraction Twister...Ride It Out at Universal Studios Florida, which features filmed introductions by Paxton and Hunt.
 The attraction opened on May 4, 1998, and closed on November 1, 2015, to make way for Race Through New York Starring Jimmy Fallon.
-In the windows of the New York facade lies a tribute to Twister...Ride it Out with references to the film and Bill Paxton.
+In the windows of the New York facade lies a tribute to Twister...Ride it Out with references to the film and Paxton.

 Book tie-in

-The original screenplay, written by Crichton and then-wife Anne Marie Martin, was released as a mass-market paperback in conjunction with the film.
+The film's original screenplay, written by Crichton and then-wife Anne Marie Martin, was released as a mass-market paperback in conjunction with the film.